glanotte/autosuggest-rb/README.markdown

-# autosuggest-rb
+# autosuggest-rb for Acts_as_taggable_on (http://github.com/Pajk/acts-as-taggable-on)

 ## Summary

 This gem wraps the jQuery autoSuggest plugin and provides helpers to make it easy to use in rails.
 It supports ActiveRecord only.
 This was influenced by crowdint's rails3-jquery-autocomplete gem.
+This version works only with acts_as_taggable_on gem.

 ## Installing